ansible/dispatcherd/docs/config.md

 This configures the background task service.

-The options will correspond to the `DispatcherMain` class in [dispatcher.main](dispatcher/main.py), or its related [dispatcher.pool](dispatcher/pool.py).
+The `pool_kwargs` options will correspond to the `WorkerPool` class [dispatcher.pool](dispatcher/pool.py).
+Process management options will be added to this section later.

-Service-specific options are mainly concerned with worker management.
+These options are mainly concerned with worker management.
 For instance, auto-scaling options will be here, like worker count, etc.